johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-06-21-azure-container-apps-pubsub/index.md

 }
 ```

 The significant thing to note above is the `[Topic("weather-forecast-pub-sub", "weather-forecasts")]` that we're adding to our `MapPost` in the `MapWeatherForecastEndpoints` method.
-This is the equivalent of the `subscriptions` component in Bicep.
+This is the equivalent of the `subscriptions` component that we wanted to create in Bicep but couldn't.
+This is our programmatic subscription.

 We also need to tweak our `Program.cs` to cater for the new `WeatherForecastEndpoints` class: